Get out of your head and back into your life.

 Hi, I’m Grace!

-I integrate somatic and mindfulness-based approaches, parts work (IFS-informed), ACT, and relational psychotherapy to help you shift patterns of overthinking, self-protection, and emotional disconnection, and move toward greater presence, internal awareness, and choice in how you respond to your experience.
+I draw from somatic and mindfulness-based approaches, parts work, ACT, and relational therapy to support shifts in overthinking and emotional disconnection.
+I hope to help you move toward greater presence, self-trust, and choice in how you respond to your experience.

 If you’re ready for things to feel less like analysis and more like aliveness in your life, I’d love to connect.
 Let’s come home to you.